sissygsm/video_xcrapping/README.md

 - Download **FFmpeg** and add its location to the `PATH` environment variable.

 - Install **Firefox** and either create or sign in with your X/Twitter account.
+In Linux, reinstalling .deb version is better than snap version because of problems with finding Firefox profiles.

 - Log into your X/Twitter account in Firefox to avoid media loading restrictions when accessing the platform without being logged in.